SonerCgu/Soner_Data_Analysis/README.md

 # Soner-Data-Analysis
-For fMRI and fUSI Data Analysis
+For fMRI/fUSI Data Analysis by Soner Caner Cagun for filtering and decomposition approaches.